pvilje/matstafett/README.md

 * Save the result in the same file type as was submitted to the script.
 * If an excel file is submitted, save the result in a new sheet (same file) nicely formatted.
 * If a txt file is submitted, save the result in a new txt document.
+* English and Swedish supported, more languages can be added by editing the lang.csv file.